 2. Healthcare Administration

 Healthcare administrators are responsible for day-to-day operations such as scheduling, staffing, inventory control and patient relations.
 With an associate degree in healthcare administration, you can pursue several jobs ranging from operations assistant to an administrative support specialist.
 Depending on your role and experience, annual wages will vary.
-The BLS reports that healthcare administrators earn a median annual wage of $37,090.
-Job growth in this field isn’t expected to slow anytime soon, with the BLS projecting employment to grow 11% from 2020-2030.
+The BLS reports that healthcare administrators earn an average annual wage of $43,380 ($20.85 per hour).

 3. Healthcare Management